Sudippdn/100DaysofCode/README.md

 # Day 15
 ## Coffee Machine
-Here is a simple coffee machine.

-### I have divided a program in two files and import the data from "items.py" to '"coffee machine.py"
+I have divided a program in two files and import the data from "items.py" to '"coffee machine.py"

 #### Here is items.py part program
+In this part, I constructed MENU file for the coffee items along with the ingredients required.
+The cost of the particular types of coffee is also mentioned here.
 ```python
 MENU = {
     "Espresso": {